Kweku Tawiah Ackaah-Boafo: Vetting

-On 20 June 2025, Ackaah-Boafo appeared before the Parliament’s Appointments Committee for his Supreme Court vetting, following the dismissal of the petition against his nomination.
-During the session, he defended the institutional independence of the judiciary, describing it as the “arbiter of the nation” with a constitutional obligation to intervene when necessary to uphold Ghana’s democratic framework.
+On 20 June 2025, Ackaah-Boafo appeared before the Parliament's Appointments Committee for his Supreme Court vetting, following the dismissal of the petition against his nomination.
+He defended the institutional independence of the judiciary, describing it as the "arbiter of the nation" with a constitutional obligation to intervene when necessary to uphold Ghana’s democratic framework.
 He expressed concern about the limited number of practicing lawyers in Ghana, noting that as of May 2025, approximately 8,000 out of 11,000 lawyers were practicing, with regions like Western North having fewer than five lawyers, resulting in a ratio of one lawyer per 2,000 people.
 To address this, he proposed a national discussion on expanding professional legal training within law faculties offering LLB programs, while emphasizing the need for quality instruction and adequate training capacity.

 Ackaah-Boafo highlighted the increasing public awareness of legal rights, which had led to greater demand on courts, and stressed the importance of increasing the number of lawyers to meet this demand, particularly to support self-represented litigants.
 He advocated for the judiciary to embrace artificial intelligence (AI) cautiously, proposing its use for tasks like digitizing case empaneling to reduce perceptions of bias in judicial assignments.
 He also recommended statutory legislation for electronic empaneling, including at the Supreme Court, and suggested panel heads, including the Chief Justice, to whom cases would be randomly assigned.
 Ackaah-Boafo emphasized the need for continuous judicial training, citing resource constraints at the Judicial Training Institute (JTI) and his own experience with delayed funding.
 He urged systemic support to make judicial roles attractive to top legal minds.
 Additionally, he called on the Attorney-General and state prosecutors to refrain from prejudicial comments during ongoing investigations, noting that such statements could undermine the presumption of innocence and compromise fair trial standards, particularly in high-profile cases like those involving the National Service Authority and the National Signal Bureau.